run-x/opta/README.md

 ### Who is it for?
 Opta is designed for folks who are not Infrastructure or Devops experts but still want to build amazing, scalable, secure Infra in the cloud.
-Opta is used by small and big companies both.
+Opta is used by both small and big companies.
 Many companies depend on it for their production workloads - it's battle tested :)

 If you'd like to try it out or have any questions - feel free to join our [Slack](https://slack.opta.dev/)!